TF-Everest/Training-Programs/docs/source/about_the_unit/rank.rst

 **Training Requirments**

 Some ranks will require the completion of some qualifications.
 These will naturally be built up over the course of a member's time in the unit however leadership should constantly evaluate which training programs will offer the best progression opportunities to their element.

 For example a fire team leader may organise an Air Assault training for his team as he knows several of his fireteam members have aspirations to join the ODA teams.
 As he is aware of this intent he would schedule this training to help them reach their goals within the unit.

 **Interview when moving corps**

-When moving from one set of ranks to another - such as SPC to CPL or SFC to 2LT - the member will be subject to an interview by members of the outbound rank structure.
+When moving from one set of ranks to another - such as SPC to CPL or SFC to 2LT - the member will be subject to an interview by members of the inbound rank structure.
 For example an NCO promoting to officer will be subject to an interview by at least two members of the officer corps.
 Both members of the interview panel have a veto on the final decision of the candiate.
 The two officers should be selected by the Unit Commander in order to provide a fair and unbiased consideration of the candidate.

 Ranks in the Reserves
 ---------------------------